|Degrees:||MSW (McMaster); Ed.D. (OISE)|

 - Gender and Sexuality

 - Post-structuralism and Postmodernism theories

-The Tracking Digital Declarations project is a SSHRC funded study that explores digital tools for documenting attendance and immediate outcomes at volunteer-based, non profit initiatives that can be shared with funders, stakeholders and researchers.
-Together with technology partner Distill Mobile, the national organization Youth Centres Canada and six grassroots youth centres, we will take a participatory approach to understanding who uses youth centre programs and to establish tools to link sign in data to participation patterns and program impacts.
+The Tracking Digital Declarations project is an SSHRC funded study that explores digital tools for documenting attendance and immediate outcomes at volunteer-based, non-profit initiatives that can be shared with funders, stakeholders and researchers.
+Together with technology partner Distill Mobile, the national organization Youth Centres Canada and six grassroots youth centres, we will take a participatory approach to understand who uses youth centre programs and to establish tools to link sign-in data to participation patterns and program impacts.
 This partnership will address the problems faced by our community partners of how to develop data collection practices and technologies that are low cost, sustainable and able to collect a high standard data that is flexible enough to be meaningful in a wide range of communities with diverse populations as well as facilitative of further academic research.
-Partnership Development Grant: https://carleton.ca/fpa/2016/youth-outreach-program-wins-sshrc-partnership-award/

 Like the rest of the grassroots sector, youth centres lack secure and sustainable funding and are continually asked to do more with less.
 Funding agencies and governments have largely moved away from multi-year core funding to short term project funding.
 This has increased the precariousness of these organizations and has resulted in increased numbers of part-time contract employees with low wages and few, if any, benefits.
 These funding conditions limit the capacity of youth centres to collect, clean and analyze the data necessary to document who is using their services, track the patterns of program usage and share these findings with funders, governmental stakeholders and academics.